zephyrproject-rtos/zephyr/doc/reference/timing_functions/index.rst

 Configuration
 *************

-To allow using the timing functions, :kconfig:`CONFIG_TIMING_FUNCTIONS` needs to be enabled.
+To allow using the timing functions, :kconfig:option:`CONFIG_TIMING_FUNCTIONS` needs to be enabled.

 Usage